 - Remove the pan from the heat.
-Add the diced marinated artichokes, reduced fat cream cheese, low-fat mozzarella, and panko breadcrumbs.
+Add the diced artichokes, cream cheese, shredded mozzarella, and panko breadcrumbs.
 Season with salt and pepper to taste.

 - If using frozen spinach, it must be defrosted and excess fluid drained before proceeding with the recipe.